Barham Koondrook

 Not surprisingly, many activities here are based around the iconic Murray River including wetland cruises, fishing, camping, bushwalking, boating and canoeing.
 Combine these with a diverse and exciting range of eateries, a collection of individual country retail shops, niche farm-gate experiences and our many unique markets and events, and you’ll quickly see why Barham Koondrook has much to offer anyone looking for a refreshing change of scenery.

-Discover Historic Charm: Take a moment to admire the iconic Barham Bridge over the Murray River.
-Built in 1904, this historic bridge is one of only two of its design type.
-Visit the Border Flywheelers Museum to see artifacts celebrating the farming community along the Murray-Darling Basin.
+Soak up the rich heritage of Barham with a visit to the iconic Barham Bridge, stretching across the Murray River.
+Built in 1904, this rare bridge is one of only two of its kind still in operation.
+Dive deeper into the region’s past at the Border Flywheelers Museum, where you’ll find fascinating artefacts that tell the story of the local farming communities along the Murray-Darling Basin.